 Henry F. Smyth, Jr. Award

-The Henry F. Smyth, Jr. Award recognizes inviduals who have made substantial, evidence-based solutions and contributions in recognizing the diverse needs of the industrial hygiene profession, thereby making a major impact on, and the improvement of, the public welfare.
-Awardee presents the Smyth Award Lecture at the annual AIHce EXP.
+The Henry F. Smyth, Jr. Award recognizes individuals who have made substantial, evidence-based solutions and contributions in identifying the diverse needs of the industrial hygiene profession, thereby creating a major impact on and improving public welfare.

 Social Responsibility Award